Mihir-D/RoboND-Rover-Project/README.md

-# For my contribution, Please refer to `writeup.template`
+# For my project work description, Please refer to `writeup.template`

 ## Project: Search and Sample Return